whowechina/iidx_teeny/README.md

   <img src="doc/j2_j3.png" width="300px">
   * Please use two seperate cables to wire LED and AS5600, both (or at least one) should be shielded to prevent crosstalk interference.
   * Choose thin/soft cables, so they can fit.
 Get ultra thin USB cable or extract daughter cables from abandoned HDMI cables.
 2mm diameter is the best.
-  * Solder either U3 (level shifter, recommended) or R3 (around 10ohm, works most time), but NOT both.
-  * Don't solder R1, it was reserved for some experiments and I forgot to remove it.
+  * R3, R4 are optional, if turntable (I2C) is not working properly, you may try use them.
   * There's a nice manual in IIDX Pico's repo, under doc folder.
 Follow the manual to set AS5600 to I2C mode and then do your LED ring setup.
   <https://github.com/whowechina/iidx_pico/tree/main/doc/Firmware_manual.pdf>
   <img src="doc/manual.gif" width="80%">